Embodiment Through Nature

 Cate McLean MSEd, MMS, PA-C

-Return to Play is a product of my love for the natural world, body-mind medicine, humanity, movement, and the healing power of all these forms.
-Trained as a physician assistant and exercise physiologist with certifications in somatic trauma therapy, QiGong, and breath work, I use somatic and nature-based coaching techniques that help clients connect with their bodies to release stagnant energy, maladaptive patterns, and trauma.
+Return to Play is a product of my love for the natural world, body-mind medicine, movement, and the healing power of these combined.
+As a physician assistant and exercise physiologist with training in trauma therapy and Hakomi, I use somatic and nature-based techniques to help clients grow nervous system capacity and embodiment, so they can engage with life from a more authentic, grounded, and curious place.

 With a background in Emergency Medicine and as a first responder on mountain rescue and ski patrol, I am particularly passionate about supporting healthcare professionals, the first responder community, and individuals experiencing complex trauma, loss, and grief.